memfault/interrupt/_drafts/advanced-gdb.md

 $2 = "hello"
 ```

-Can't remember exactly which variable you want in the past?
+Can't remember exactly which variable existed in the past?
 Just use `show values` to print the most recent ten.

 ```
 (gdb) show values